brylie/degrees-of-open/open-and-participatory/governance.md

 > People may freely choose to become members of, or participate in, the project/organization

 Membership requirements may be introduced in a governance process.
-This gives stakeholders a means to determine eligibility requirements for participants, such as a minimum level of activity or contribution required to retain decisition making rights.
+This gives stakeholders a means to determine eligibility requirements for participants, such as a minimum level of activity or contribution required to retain decision making rights.

 ## Stakeholder involvement